 Dentists may query the NPDB at any time to determine what information, if any, is maintained about them.
-For additional information, dentists may contact The Data Bank Customer Service Center: navigate to the website provided previously in this section and select the "Contact Us" hyperlink for further information.
+For additional information, dentists may select the "For Healthcare Professional" menu option on the NPDB website home page, or contact the Data Bank Customer Service Center by using the "Contact Us" menu hyperlink.